Niklas Sundin

-Niklas Sundin (born 13 August 1974 in Gothenburg, Sweden) is a musician of the band Mitochondrial Sun, but was best known as the founding lead guitarist of band Dark Tranquillity (1989–2020).
-He was also one of the guitarists in the band Laethora (2005–2010).
+Niklas Sundin (born 13 August 1974) is a Swedish musician, best known as a founding member and former lead guitarist of the melodic death metal band Dark Tranquillity from 1989–2020.
+In 2019, he founded his own band called Mitochondrial Sun, which has released three full-length studio albums to date.
+He is also a member of Time and the Hunter, a project founded in collaboration with Italian musician Enrico Longhin.
+He was a guitarist in the metal band Laethora from 2005–2010.

-In Dark Tranquillity, he was one of only two members (the other being drummer Anders Jivarp) to maintain his musical role, unlike the other members who have or had switched.
+In Dark Tranquillity, he was one of only two members (the other being drummer Anders Jivarp) to maintain his role, unlike the other members who have or had switched.
 He also wrote some of the lyrics for the first three and recent two Dark Tranquillity albums (Lead singer Mikael Stanne wrote all of Dark Tranquillity's lyrics from Projector through Fiction) and In Flames' album The Jester Race, and continued to translate In Flames vocalist Anders Fridén's lyrics from Swedish to English for the next few albums while Anders worked to become more proficient in English.
-Although he quit Dark Tranquillity in 2016, it wasn't announced until 22 March 2020.
+Although he quit Dark Tranquillity in 2016, it wasn't announced until March 2020.

 Sundin is also the founder of Cabin Fever Media, which among other things creates artwork for metal bands.
 He recently published a book of independent artwork and sketches.
 He has done album layouts for bands such as In Flames, Eternal Tears of Sorrow, Meridian Dawn, Arch Enemy, Nightrage, Sentenced, Kryptos, and Fragments of Unbecoming, as well as his own bands.